eseidel/space_traders/README.md

 * Dead ships aren't differnet from idle ships and will be counted as "idle haulers" and prevent buying more ships.
 * Remove all use of maxJumps and use distance or maxWaypoints instead.
+* Be able to buy miners outside of the main system.
+* Be able to support miners across multiple systems.
+* Be able to move miners between systems.

 Exploring:
 * Explorers should explore an entire system and then go to the jump gate